Emgality (Galcanezumab)

 Alcohol

-Discuss with your doctor if you drink alcohol while using Emgality.
+Discuss alcohol consumption with your doctor while using Emgality.

 Driving and Operating Machinery

-Be careful before you drive or use machines or tools until you know how Emgality affects you.
-Some patients have experienced vertigo (dizziness or spinning sensation) while using Emgality.
+Be careful before driving or using machinery until you know how Emgality affects you.

 Storage